 What’s Inside the Box?

-By default, Laravel came up with many things out of the box and this includes tools that will ease our web based development.
-From the front end to the back end and even testing suite; that come with fully loaded amazing tools and features ready to be used.
+By default, Laravel came up with many things out of the box and this includes tools that will ease our web-based development.
+From the front end to the back end and even testing suite; that comes with fully loaded amazing tools and features ready to be used.

 Moving on to code structure, Laravel is flexible and highly configurable.
-Newcomers can fully make use of the directory structure that have been provided out of the box and can start developing web apps right away.
-What’s nice about it is that Laravel also come with a environment variable which is just a configuration variable that a user can edit and modify to change the behavior or even a feature of the application.
+Newcomers can fully make use of the directory structure that has been provided out of the box and can start developing web apps right away.
+What’s nice about it is that Laravel also comes with an environment variable which is just a configuration variable that a user can edit and modify to change the behavior or even a feature of the application.